 The humidity has FINALLY left North Carolina, which means fall has officially arrived.
 Naturally, we are super eager to make some warm dishes featuring our favorite fall flavors.
-And our One Pot Fall Pasta with Veggies & Chicken Apple Sausage is one such dish that we promise won't disappoint!
+And our One Pot Chicken Apple Sausage Pasta is one such dish that we promise won't disappoint!

-Our One Pot Fall Pasta is packed with savory veggie-bean-pasta yumminess.
+Our One Pot Chicken Apple Sausage Pasta is packed with savory veggie-bean-pasta yumminess.
 To add a sweet element, we threw in some chicken-apple sausage, which was a big hit with the little ones.
 And the resulting combination of savory and sweet was perfect.

 Oh how we love ONE POT meals!